 Three Roman cemeteries were excavated at the site between 1950 and 1994, and the objects and skeletal remains recovered from these necropoleis have helped to shape our understanding of Roman life at this rural town.
 Perhaps the most enigmatic of all the burial types are those containing the remains of hobnail boots, found in nearly a third of the total Roman period graves currently known.
 This burial type, dating from the 1st to 3rd century A.D. and common to sites along the Rhine and Danube frontiers, are unattested elsewhere in Anatolia.
 Their appearance at Gordion, in the graves of men, women and children, represents an intriguing phenomenon.
 Such boots have often been found at military sites, a fact which led the original excavators to hypothesize that either veterans or soldiers lived at Gordion during the Roman Empire.
 New excavations at the site in 2004 and 2005 have now settled this issue: the discovery of Roman weapons, armor and a barracks building have provided conclusive evidence that soldiers inhabited this small settlement.
 Indeed, as the chance discovery in 1997 of a Roman auxiliary soldier’s tombstone has shown, at least some of these men never made it home alive from their post on the Anatolian plateau, dying with their boots on.

-I have some podcasts up at iTunes University under the Seattle Pacific University rubric that could be usefully viewed by other departments (assigned as homework?) or could serve as “samples” to let other departments decide whether they would like a more interactive version of the talk.
-My three topics already treated are
+I have some podcasts up at iTunes University under the Seattle Pacific University rubric that are available for free viewing or could serve as "samples" to let other departments decide whether they would like a more interactive version of the talk.
+The topics already treated are

 1) Gold, Frankincense, and Myrrh: ancient commodities and trade, ideology, and theology using the Gospel of Matthew as an end point.